 We presently license our technology to agricultural companies capable of incorporating our technology into crops grown for commercial agriculture.
 We anticipate revenues from these relationships in the form of licensing fees and royalties from our partners, usage fees in the case of the agreement with the Broin Company, or sharing gross profits in the case of the joint venture with Rahan Meristem.
 In addition, we anticipate payments from our partners upon our achievement of certain research and development benchmarks.
 This commercialization strategy allows us to generate revenue at various stages of product development, while ensuring that our technology is incorporated into a wide variety of crops.
 Our optimal partners combine the technological expertise to incorporate our technology into their product line along with the ability to successfully market the enhanced final product, thereby eliminating the need for us to develop and maintain a sales force.
-Through September 30, 2005, we have entered into five license and development agreements and one joint venture with established agricultural biotechnology companies.
-Additionally, we continue to have discussions with Asian companies that could directly commercialize our technology without government or research academy involvement.
-While such discussions with Asian companies are currently in process, we cannot assure you that any final agreements may be consummated.
+Through December 31, 2005, we have entered into five license and development agreements and one joint venture with established agricultural biotechnology companies.